MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 	- Grids are listed on the right hand side of the FreeCAD OpenEMS Export dialog in descending priority.
 This in itself is not wrong, but can cause grid lines in z to be doubled-up, resulting in ~0 mm spacing, which has to be handled with additional scripting (detailed below).
 	- Coordinate lists are concatenated, and overlapping lines are only recognizeable after sorting.

 The mesh resulting from the problem setup and chosen mesh regions / types can be inspected upon execution as AppCSXCAD starts in read-only mode when running the script in Octave.
-Overlapping grid line however are not highlighted.
+Overlapping grid lines however are not highlighted.

 As a typical presentation of a problem, OpenEMS may report an invalid energy value, and run for a very long time without progress.